NorthNet Library System map

 Recovering Together: How Libraries Strengthen Communities After a Disaster

 The NorthNet Library System has 41 member libraries in California from north of San Francisco up to the Oregon border.
-Over the past five years, our region has experienced a dramatic increase in devastating wildfires, loss of lives and billions of dollars in damages that displaced thousands of residents.
-Our region has also suffered earthquakes, dramatic mudslides and floods.
-In response, the NorthNet network has launched a collaborative project: “Recovering Together: How libraries strengthen their communities after a disaster.”
-We are collecting and comparing relevant experiences and lessons learned from staff, volunteers and community partners.
-The Recovering Together project is creating a platform to enhance exchange of recovery resources and each other’s best practices.
-We are reflecting individually and together about how and when our libraries have stepped into the role of a lead community engagement institution and what that suggests for future planning and community connections.
-This project is supported in whole or in part by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.
+For several years in the mid- 2000’s, the NorthNet region experienced a dramatic increase in devastating wildfires, loss of lives and billions of dollars in damages that displaced thousands of residents.
+The region had also previously suffered earthquakes, dramatic mudslides and floods.
+In response, the NorthNet network, in 2019, launched a collaborative project: “Recovering Together: How libraries strengthen their communities after a disaster.”
+The project team collected and compared relevant experiences and lessons learned from library staff, volunteers and community partners.
+The Recovering Together project created a platform to enhance exchange of recovery resources and each other’s best practices.
+The goal was to reflect individually and together about how and when our libraries stepped into the role of a lead community engagement institution and what that suggested for future planning and community connections.
+This project was supported in whole or in part by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.
+Read More